 The easiest of all!
 The domestic rocket Eruca sativa is great for sowing in rows as a cut and come again variety, and gives you salad within a couple of weeks!
-So start this of early at the beginning of spring and the satisfaction will be guaranteed!
-Wild rocket Diplotaxis tenuifolia needs a bit more time, and therefore patience but you can harvest individual leaves for months once it's established! if you pinch back the flower shoots it encourages side branching.
+So start this off early at the beginning of spring and the satisfaction will be guaranteed!
+Wild rocket Diplotaxis tenuifolia needs a bit more time, and therefore patience, but you can harvest individual leaves for months once it's established!
+If you pinch back the flower shoots it encourages side branching.

 Tomatoes are incredibly easy to start from seed and transplant out.
 So easy in fact that many gardeners always end up with too many on their hands later in the season!
 I love having a variety, as I enjoy the colour splash they create, so I tend to then attempt to swap with friends for other varieties.
 But pace yourself- less is more, rather have a few well cared for tomato plants that get a lot of sun and pruning and a good amount of nutrition to start with then having too many that you can't cope with.

 Seriously who doesn’t just love the sight of sunflowers in a garden or on a balcony!
 And you can save the seeds to add to salads (or for more sunflowers the following year).
 Also, they are big seeds, therefore super easy to sow and they come up quickly and are therefore easily spotted.
 These are such an easy flower to grow, I have them on my balcony usually (the small multi-coloured varieties), and the bees and insects love them!